PEI Adult Immunization

 MSM

-• Human papillomavirus vaccine (HPV) (* recommended regardless of age)
+• HPV (* recommended regardless of age) (1)

 Unprotected sex with multiple partners